 Another alternative to the little black dress is the midi black dress.
 Go for a pencil type of dress.
 An A-type of the midi dress is business casual.

 If you prefer to wear a skirt and a blazer instead of a dress, you can bring the holiday party spirit to your outfit in two different ways.
-Firstly, with a decadent blazer, secondly with a decadent top under the blazer.
-It is important you go for either one or another and not for both.
-A decadent blazer means a blazer with a special, rich texture, whereas decadent top means dark prints, non-sheer lace, a glimpse of studs or if you really must, a glimpse of glitter.
+Firstly, with a velvet suit, secondly with a decadent top under the decadent blazer.
+A decadent blazer means a blazer with a special, rich texture, whereas decadent top means dark prints, non-sheer lace, a glimpse of studs or a glimpse of glitter.

-Going for a military or a tomboy-inspired style is an option, too.
-You can wear tuxedo trousers with a double breasted blazer or a boyfriend blazer.
+Going for a military or a velvet style is an option, too.
+You can wear velvet trousers r velvet skirt with a velvet double breasted blazer or a wrap blazer.

-The easiest way to find a perfect office holiday party outfit when the dress code is smart casual is simply by look for a jacquard piece of clothing.
+The easiest way to find a perfect office holiday party outfit when the dress code is smart casual is however simply to look for a jacquard piece of clothing.

 Your makeup can be bolder this time.
 Still, don’t exaggerate and don’t wear glitter.
 Go for a dark smokey makeup, spiced up with coloured eyeliner that will give that special edge to your entire look.
 Choose dark lipstick over the bright red one.
 No glitter on your nails, please.
 You can wear dark polish.